Subhani Upadhyaya

 Expression Analysis of circulating miR-34a and miR-146a in Healthy, Pre-diabetic and Diabetic Patients in Nepal

-Undergraduate Thesis Project, Kathmandu University (Defense August 31, 2025)
+Undergraduate Thesis Project, Kathmandu University

 • Pilot study to investigate the role of circulating miR-34a and miR-146a and their potential as biomarkers in diabetes progression.